ThiagoRGoveia/nfe-facil-api/src/core/documents/application/use-cases/requirements/manage-batch-process.use-case.md

 As a user
 I want to manage my batch process by adding/removing files and controlling its execution
-So that I can process multiple documents in a controlled manner
+So that I can process multiple files in a controlled manner

 ## Background